Tumor Microenvironment: Immunosuppressive Cells

 Regulatory T Cells

 Regulatory T cells (Tregs) are a heterogeneous subset of CD4+ T cells with suppressive properties that play a central role in maintaining immune homeostasis and self-tolerance, dampening inflammation, and preventing autoimmunity.
-They also represent a significant suppressive cell population in the tumor microenvironment.
-They function by inhibiting the activities of CD4+ and CD8+ effector T cells, natural killer cells, NKT cells, and antigen-presenting cells (APCs) through multiple mechanisms including:
+They also constitute a major suppressive cell population in the tumor microenvironment, contributing to tumor immune evasion.
+Tregs function by inhibiting the activities of CD4+ and CD8+ effector T cells, natural killer cells, NKT cells, and antigen-presenting cells (APCs) through multiple mechanisms outlined below.

-Blocking the maturation or antigen-presenting capabilities of dendritic cells: Tregs indirectly suppress Teff cells by using CTLA-4 to downregulate dendritic cell expression of the co-stimulatory molecules, B7-1/CD80 and B7-2/CD86.
-Binding of CTLA-4 and CD80 or CD86 also triggers the production of indoleamine 2,3-dioxygenase (IDO) by dendritic cells, generating pro-apoptotic metabolites that suppress Teff activity.
+Tregs indirectly suppress Teff cells by using CTLA-4 to downregulate dendritic cell expression of the co-stimulatory molecules, B7-1/CD80 and B7-2/CD86.
+Binding of CTLA-4 and CD80 or CD86 also triggers the production of indoleamine 2,3-dioxygenase (IDO) by dendritic cells, generating pro-apoptotic metabolites that suppress Teff cell activity.
 LAG-3 expressed by Tregs binds to MHC class II on immature dendritic cells, thereby blocking their maturation and limiting T cell activation.

 Regulatory T Cells Product Guide